 The Key To A Fruitful Christian LifeI am the vine; you are the branches.
 IF a man remains in me and I in him, he will bear much fruit; apart from me you can do nothing.
 If anyone does not remain in me, he is like a branch that is thrown away and withers; such branches are picked up, thrown into the fire and burned (Jn.
 15:5,6).Both the Apostle Paul and Peter addressed this important subject of fruitful living.
 Paul wrote his young co-laborer Timothy and said, "But godliness with contentment is great gain" (1 Tim.
 6:6).
 He wrote this in contradistinction to an apparent first century heresy that taught: "Godliness is a means to financial gain," v.
 5. Please know that the Prosperity Message, as taught by well-known faith teachers, is in this same category -- heresy!
 In fact, this same teaching promotes an eagerness for money and material possessions, which has caused some Christians to have "wandered from the faith and pierced themselves with many griefs" (1 Tim.
 6:10).

 "Great gain" in heaven is stored up for the contented godly.
 In fact, godliness has value in both "the present life AND the life to come" (1 Tim.
 4:8).
 The Apostle Peter expands on Paul's key to fruitful Christian living with the following to be added to their faith -- making every effort to do so:For this very reason, make every effort to add to your faith goodness; and to goodness, knowledge; and to knowledge, self-control; and to self-control, perseverance; and to perseverance, godliness; and to godliness, brotherly kindness; and to brotherly kindness, love (2 Pet.
 1:5-7).IF you do this, the following conditional promise is yours:... they [these qualities] will keep you from being ineffective and unproductive in your knowledge of our Lord Jesus Christ, v.
 8.THIS IS THE KEY -- possess these qualities in increasing measure....
 IF you do these things, you will NEVER FALL, and you will receive a rich welcome into the eternal kingdom of our Lord and Savior Jesus Christ, (v.
 11).(This is also how you can make "your calling and election sure," v.
 10. Notice the human responsibility in this!)
 As important as it is to store up treasures in heaven (Mt.
 6:20), taking preventatives so we will NEVER fall is even more important.
 That's why Peter put this first in verses 10,11.
 Further, Peter believed a Christian's position was "secure," but NOT so secure that he could never fall from it.
 See 2 Pet.
 3:17.
-Plan for the future by living godly now and the rest of your earthly life.
+Live godly to plan for the Christian Judgment.

 Skull And Crossbones Awards For False Prophets And False Teachers